Metis (MTS) Trading 0.1% Higher This Week

-Metis (MTS) traded flat against the U.S. dollar during the 1-day period ending at 0:00 AM Eastern on August 14th.
-One Metis token can currently be purchased for $0.0107 or 0.00000025 BTC on exchanges.
-Metis has a market cap of $33.34 billion and approximately $200.13 worth of Metis was traded on exchanges in the last 24 hours.
-Over the last seven days, Metis has traded 0.1% higher against the U.S. dollar.
+Metis (MTS) traded flat against the dollar during the twenty-four hour period ending at 22:00 PM ET on August 16th.
+Metis has a market cap of $33.34 billion and approximately $200.13 worth of Metis was traded on exchanges in the last day.
+In the last week, Metis has traded 0.1% higher against the dollar.
+One Metis token can currently be purchased for about $0.0107 or 0.00000025 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.